Pedrohmlara/dsa-generator/README.md

 Powered by the **Antigravity SDK** alongside **Gemini models** to orchestrate the dynamic multi-agent generation pipeline.
 Persistent storage and history tracking are handled natively via **Google Cloud Firestore**.

+Google Cloud credits are provided for this project #AgenticArchitect #GoogleAntigravity

 ## Architecture

 - **Frontend**: Vite + Vanilla JS